uniqcast/challenge-qml/Readme.md

 * Add `.gitignore` to exclude files that should not be upstream.
 * Send pull requests to improve what you think could be better.
 * Write a new task that you think would be useful for people when learning QML.

+## Working with Qt Creator

+Every task should be a standalone Qt project created from Qt Creator IDE.

+To create a new project, click on `File > New File or Project` and select a template `Application > Qt Quick Application Empty`.

 ---